spacinov/sipmessage/README.rst

    :alt: Documentation

 The ``sipmessage`` project provides a set of Python helpers and structures for parsing and serialising SIP messages.
-It can be used to manipulate either either entire requests and responses or individual header values.
+It can be used to manipulate either entire requests and responses or individual header values.

 To learn more about ``sipmessage`` please `read the documentation`_.